-As we have seen in this series, Job was, at times, a self-righteous whiner who complained to high heaven.
-He blamed God for his troubles and even accused the Lord of being unjust.
+Read the Bible and you will see that Job was a self-righteous whiner who complained to high heaven.
+He blamed God for his troubles and accused the Lord of being unjust.

-Yet somehow this makes me like Job more because I have gone through tough times and when I did I wrestled with the same sorts of thoughts he had.
+Yet somehow this makes me like Job all the more because I have gone through tough times and when I did I wrestled with the same sorts of thoughts he had.

 “God where are you?
 Lord, do you hate me?
 Why have you forsaken me?
 Do you even care?!”

-Silly stuff really, but understandable.
+Silly stuff, but understandable.
 In our moments of weakness we are all tempted to speak like this.

 What did God say?